Cooking Chickpeas in a Pressure Cooker | Easy and Digestible Basic Recipe

 In Sicilian, chickpeas are called cìciri.

-This gave rise to a popular saying: “amuri è bruoru ri ciciri” meaning “love is chickpea broth” to describe a light love that is easily digestible just like a simple chickpea broth.
+Hence a popular saying: “amuri è bruoru ri ciciri” meaning “love is chickpea broth” to describe a light love that is easily digested just like a simple chickpea broth.

 Traditionally, chickpeas were cooked with pork rind – the cutini.

-In my kitchen, I prefer them simple, light, and digestible.
+In my kitchen, I prefer them simple, digestible, and light.

 Ingredients

-- dry chickpeas (2 servings weight according to dietary plan)
+• dried chickpeas (2 servings, weight according to dietary plan)

 Suggested Tools